 Locate the optical audio input on the rear of your home theater system and plug the cable in.

-There may be more than one, so make a note of the label – in this case, AV1 and AV4.
+There may be more than one, so note the label – in this case, AV1 and AV4.

 This will help you select the correct audio source later.